near/wallet-selector/packages/core/README.md

 - `optimizeWalletOrder` (`boolean?`): Enable automatic wallet order.
 Reorders last signed in wallet on top, then installed wallets over not installed and deprecated wallets.
 - `randomizeWalletOrder` (`boolean?`): Randomize wallets order in the `More` section of the UI.
 - `allowMultipleSelectors` (`boolean?`): Optionally allow creating new instances of wallet selector.
-- `languageCode` (`string?`): Optionally set specific ISO 639-1 two-letter language code, disables language detection based on the browser's settings.
-- `relayerUrl` (`string?`): Optionally set the URL that meta-transaction enabled wallet modules can use to submit DelegateActions to a relayer
-- `createAccessKeyFor` (`object?`): The contract ID and method names to create a function call access key for.
-This allows wallets to create limited access keys for specific contract methods.
-  - `contractId` (`string`): The contract ID to create the access key for.
-  - `methodNames` (`Array<string>`): Array of method names that the access key will be limited to.
 - `storage` (`StorageService?`): Async storage implementation.
 Useful when [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) is unavailable.
 Defaults to `localStorage`.
 - `modules` (`Array<WalletModuleFactory>`): List of wallets to support in your dApp.